 Keep Your Knife Sharp

 You should keep your knife sharp and in good condition.
 It won’t necessarily make the knife easier to clean if it is sharp but regular maintenance is always a good thing.
-Normally, after you sharpen you hunting knife you will clean off the metal dust and oil up the metal parts of the blade.
-Learn more about hunting Knife Sharpeners.
+Normally, after you sharpen your hunting knife you will clean off the metal dust and oil up the metal parts of the blade.

 Cleaning a Moderately Dirty Hunting Knife